jazdev/JoomFind/README.md

 	python JoomFind.py -f filepath [-v]

-	Put URL(s) to scan in a newline delimited file (see sample file in /tests)
+	Put URL(s) to scan in a newline delimited file (see sample input file in /tests)

 	URL(s) must point to homepage (root) where the CMS has been installed